 For more information on Worcester, please see our Word on Worcester website.

 Worcester’s central New England location makes it easy to get to Holy Cross, whether you fly into Logan International Airport in Boston, Bradley International Airport near Hartford, Connecticut, or T.F.
 Green Airport near Providence, Rhode Island.
 All three airports are less than an hour’s drive to Holy Cross.
 Limousine, taxi, and rental car services are available to transport you from all three of these major airports to Holy Cross.

-For driving directions to Holy Cross, as well as Web site links to the major airports, Amtrack train, bus lines, limousine and taxi services, please see our directions page.
+For driving directions to Holy Cross, as well as Web site links to the major airports, Amtrak train, bus lines, limousine and taxi services, please see our directions page.

 Upon arrival at Holy Cross to begin the school year, students will experience the comfortable temperatures of late New England summer, typically ranging from 15-25 degrees Celsius (59 to 77 degrees Fahrenheit).